30 Secret Wonders to Discover in Regional Australia

 Wander through the hanging garden of Carnarvon, Qld

-26/32There’s a secret garden in Queensland’s big backyard and you’ll find it at Carnarvon Gorge, 740 kilometres north-west of Brisbane.
-Called Moss Garden, it’s decked out in a brilliant-green lace, with sandstone walls that curl around a transparent pool.
+25/31There’s a secret garden in Queensland’s big backyard and you’ll find it in Carnarvon Gorge, 740 kilometres north-west of Brisbane.
+Called Moss Garden, it’s decked out in a brilliant green lace, with sandstone walls that curl around a transparent pool.
 It’s one of many gems scattered throughout the lush gorge, from giant ferns to rock art.
-And with 21 kilometres of tracks, you’ll want to spend a few days here: either stay at Takarakka Bush Resort or pitch a tent in the national park (campground open during school holidays).
+And with more than 20 kilometres of tracks, you’ll want to spend a few days here.
+You can either stay at Takarakka Bush Resort or pitch a tent in the Carnarvon National Park.

 Splash around in a true blue lake in Allanson, WA

-27/32You’ve got to see it to believe it: this coalmine-turned-lake just out of Collie, 200 kilometres south of Perth, is such an incredibly bright blue it looks as if it’s been coloured with a highlighter.
-BYO li-lo to Black Diamond Lake, lie back and enjoy.
+26/31You’ve got to see it to believe it: this coalmine-turned-lake near Collie, 200 kilometres south of Perth, is such an incredible bright blue it looks as if it’s been coloured with a highlighter.
+BYO li-lo to Black Diamond Lake, relax and enjoy.

 Image credit: Tourism Australia